 Tesco promises shoppers savings of over £400 a year but you’ll have to pay £7.99 a month.
 Is it for real?

-Tesco has launched Clubcard Plus – a premium version of the popular Clubcard loyalty scheme.
-From Friday 8th November you’ll be able to sign up, and potentially save £384 a year on your groceries – as well as take advantage of other features.
+Tesco launched Clubcard Plus – a premium version of the popular Clubcard loyalty scheme – back in 2019.
+As a member you’ll potentially save up to £384 a year on your groceries – as well as take advantage of other features.

 The idea, much like Amazon’s Prime, is to bundle in lots of services together and build brand loyalty.
 I’ve taken a look at what it offers to help you decide whether it’s worth paying out for.